luna404/herams-i18n/docs/index.rst

 1. To rename a workspace, access the workspace page of your project.
 See `<access-your-workspace>`__ for more detailed instructions.
 2. Open the *Workspace settings* by click the |pencil-thin| icon next to your workspace's name.
 3. You should now be able to modfiy the Title of your workspace.
-Remember to click |save| in order for your changed to be implemented.

   ..
 Warning: Do not modify tokens without discussing it with a *Global Administrator*.
 Please contact herams@who.int for information.